-His abilities include:
+His abilities include the following:

 - Expertise with Photoshop and other digital imaging programs to manipulate photographs.
 Over 25 years of practical experience with digital retouching and the knowledge gained from reading over 10,000 pages on the subject.

-- The ability to examine digital files for tampering including retouching or compositing by detecting imperfections left from manipulation that are invisible to the naked eye.
+- The ability to examine digital files for tampering, including retouching or compositing, by detecting imperfections left from manipulation that are invisible to the naked eye.

 - The ability to make a well-informed judgment as to whether an image is an accurate representation of what it depicts or is misleading and explain why.